memgraph/networkx-guide/docs/algorithms/community-detection/girvan–newman.md

 ### Method output

-The output of the method is an iterator over tuples of sets of nodes in G. Each set of nodes represents a community and each tuple is a sequence of communities at a particular level (iteration) of the algorithm.
+The output of the method is an iterator over tuples of sets of nodes in `G`.
+Each set of nodes represents a community and each tuple is a sequence of communities at a particular level (iteration) of the algorithm.

 ### Example